SandorJokai/docker/ampache-streamer/README.md

 <h1>Final steps in browser</h1>

-Let's see on browser's URL and follow the instructions to finish.
+Let's open a browser with typing the IP_HOST and follow the instructions to finish.

 - type the "ampache" to MySQL username and password
 - take the tick out from create a database as we already have one in docker image